onqtam/headjack/docs/why/THE_WAY_FORWARD.md

 > "In the end ... success or failure will come down to an ethical decision, one on which those now living will be judged for generations to come." - [Edward O. Wilson](https://www.goodreads.com/quotes/150248-in-the-end-success-or-failure-will-come-down)

+> "Those who consume far more resources than they require destroy the life chances of those whose survival depends upon consuming more." - [George Monbiot](https://www.azquotes.com/quote/841038)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Values & virtues
 ██████████████████████████████████████████████████████████████████